 A night of song and fire

-Last year, Swedish Radio offered a digital Walpurgis choir, that you can listen to here:
+In 2020, Swedish Radio offered a digital Walpurgis choir, that you can listen to here to get a sense of the Walpurgis songs.

 Walpurgis – the students’ night

 Valborg is an important part of student life in Sweden, where it marks the approaching end of the academic year.
 In Gothenburg, students from various associations gather in the park Trädgårdsföreningen where they listen to live music and put on their hats together.
-This will not happen this year.
+Celebrations begin at 2 pm.

 Flowers for a cause